Deploy Django App on Seenode | Django Hosting & Deployment Guide

 Configure Environment Variables

-Navigate to the Environment tab and link your PostgreSQL database. seenode will automatically configure the
+Navigate to the Environment tab and link your database. seenode configures the

 Select your preferred instance size and create your service.